Kennedy19-codes/Neurodegenerative-Model/README.md

 # Neurodegenerative Disease Prediction App

-This is a machine learning model using flask as platform stack that predicts diseases based on user-provided symptoms.
+This repository contains a machine learning model using flask as platform stack that predicts diseases based on user-provided symptoms.
 The app allows users to input symptoms, and it processes the input to generate possible disease predictions using a predefined machine learning model or dataset.

 ## Table of Contents
 - [Features](#features)